1. Overview

 -- -L 8080:localhost:8080

-- Once you SSH into anthro-vm, activate your venv environment:
+- Now activate your venv environment:

 - Now let's authenticate this to do some testing later on.
 Run the following command in the VM, press y when prompted.